Fast effective and fun education at the click of a button.

 How to write the perfect personal statement in 2013/14

-Remember, you will be one out of thousands of other prospectus University students all pitching their own case for getting into University, so whatever you end up writing needs to be great.
+Remember, you will be one of thousands of prospective university students all pitching their own case for getting into University.
+Therefore, whatever you end up writing needs to be great.

 Instead of sitting down and slogging out page after page of nothingness, here are a few basic tips to keep in mind before you start: